Iron Blue Dun

 The Miserable-Day Advantage

 If you see Iron Blues hatching in cold, blustery conditions, resist the urge to leave.
 These are often the most productive hours of the season.
 Fish are hungry, the hatch is reliable, and there is rarely competition from other anglers.
-Position yourself on a productive riffle or glide and work methodically through rising fish.

 Fly patterns